raquo/Airstream/README.md

 WriteBus extends Observer, so you can call `onNext(newEventValue)` on it, or pass it as an observer to another stream's `addObserver` method.
 This will cause the event bus to emit `newEventValue` in a new transaction.

+Or you can just call `eventBus.emit(newEvent)` for the same effect.

-You can also call `addSource(otherStream)(owner)` on it, and the event bus will re-emit every event emitted by that stream.
+What sets EventBus apart from e.g. `EventStream.withObserver` is that you can also call `eventBus.addSource(otherStream)(owner)`, and the event bus will re-emit every event emitted by that stream.
 This is somewhat similar to adding `writer` as an observer to `otherStream`, except this will not cause `otherStream` to be started unless/until the EventBus's own stream is started (see [Laziness](#laziness)).

 You've probably noticed that `addSource` takes `owner` as an implicit param – this is for memory management purposes.
 You would typically pass a WriteBus to a child component if you want the child to send any events to the parent.
 Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)), even if `writer.stream` is still being observed.